Motivation to start a business

 “At first, it felt like a dream come true: we were super busy, had loads of orders, I was in my element”, – says Tom – an owner of a small CNC workshop.
 “Quite quickly, we built a reputation for a high level of service.
 The customers were beating down the doors”.

-Tom hired five more people to keep all deadlines and complete orders on time, so ten were working in the workshop.
+Tom hired five more people to keep all deadlines and complete orders on time, so ten of them were working in the workshop.
 “That’s when my struggle started”, – he sighs.
 “I had to be there almost 24/7 to supervise, monitor progress, guide and solve problems on the spot.
-As a result, I spent more time at the workshop than with my family, not to mention friends, trying to plan, schedule orders, minimise material loss, control workers and the quality of our products.”
+As a result, I spent more time at the workshop than with my family, not to mention friends, trying to succeed at production planning, scheduling orders, minimising material loss, controlling workers and the quality of our products.”

 Each time Tom wasn’t physically present in the workshop, the job was botched, so he often burnt the midnight oil or sacrificed his family time to improve the whole process’s efficiency by a few per cent, specify a measurement or learn something new.
 But it wasn’t enough.
 The more orders they had, the worse the information flow was.
 And the less freedom had tom.